Schweinepriester/WP-Pygments/README.md

 WordPress to turn every `<pre><code>` into highlighted code server-side, no JavaScript required!

+Originally created by [@wellingguzman](https://github.com/wellingguzman), this repo was a fork.
+MIT license and continuation of the plugin with [permission](https://twitter.com/wellingguzman/status/1381198380584558594).

 # THIS IS JUST A SIMPLE PLUGIN, NOT HIGHLY TESTED, USE IT AT YOUR OWN RISK

 ## Tutorial